Yassiine20/video-summary/README.md

 - Use a process manager (systemd, Supervisor) for Celery/Django and a reverse proxy (nginx) for Django.
 - Configure proper logging, monitoring, and secrets management.

----

-If you want, I can also:

-- Add a `backend/README.md` with only backend setup steps.
-- Create `requirements-dev.txt` and `requirements-ml.txt` to separate heavy ML deps.
-- Generate a short checklist for deploying to a VPS or Dockerizing the stack.